Agent-native badge

 ## What the badge looks like

 The badge is rendered at build time and served as a static SVG.
-There is no shields.io endpoint, no third-party render
+The site does not use shields.io, has no third-party

-dependency, and no account to register — the renderer is [`badge-maker`](https://www.npmjs.com/package/badge-maker), the
+render dependency, and requires no account.
+The renderer is [`badge-maker`](https://www.npmjs.com/package/badge-maker),

 For a tool named `<tool>`: